udaykumarreddyv/Median-House-Value-Prediction/README.md

         <li>statsmodels</li>
     </ul>
 </ul>
-Must have the following data saved in the current directory
+Must have the following data saved in the current directory where the this py is located.
 <ul>
     <li>"./data/zillowHousing/clean_data_2016.csv"</li>
         <ul>